T. Aliba Imti: Foundation of NNC

 After his graduation, in September 1946, T. Aliba Imti was elected as the First joint Secretary of the Naga National Council (NNC) where by the 7th of November, 1946 he opened the NNC office in Kohima.

 At the Kohima meeting in August 1947 he was elected the First President of the NNC.
-His first order as President, was a call to the Nagas to boycott the 15th August Independence Day of India (Nagas declared Independence on 14th August).
+His first order as president, was a call to the Nagas to boycott the 15th August Independence Day of India (Nagas declared Independence on 14 August).

 T. Aliba Imti was a pacifist and fought for the Nagas on the principle of Non-violence and non-cooperation with India.

 Some of his political activities and interactions with Mildred Archer are accounted in her book 'Journey to Nagaland', which is an account of her time in the Naga Hills in 1947.

 Rejection of the Coupland Plan - British Crown Colony proposal

 Under the leadership of T. Aliba Imti, the Nagas on 19th Dec' 1946 made a strong appeal to the three member British Cabinet Mission; Who had had come to India to make further plans for the post independence of India.
 Aliba appealed to the Cabinet Mission that the British Parliament must not make any arbitrary decision nor make any future plan for Nagas without proper consultation with the NNC.

 The British had a plan to make the Naga Hills a "British Crown Colony" under a name called Coupland Man.
-However owing to strong resistance by NNC leaders that plan could not be materialized.
+However, owing to strong resistance by NNC leaders that plan could not be materialised.

 Imti and his colleagues did not compromise on the proposal.
 During the course of that discussion Jawaharlal Nehru was fully aware of the aspiration of Nagas that Nagas and Indian are two separate neighboring nations thus he himself declined the 'Coupland plan" in support of Nagas saying.
 "The tribal areas (Nagas) are defined as being that long frontier of India, which are neither part of India nor Burma nor of any foreign power".
 Thus T. Aliba Imti played a most significant and diplomatic role in regards to Nagas right to independence and freedom from being subjected to any outside nation.